br3ntor/fccTwitchApp/README.md

 ## App for Free Code Camp
 ---
 ### Known issues:
-- Broken bootstrap from css
+- Broken bootstrap from css, not responsive
 - The order of the output is different each time

 ### Needed improvements: